minhcp/BNE/README.md

 models/BNE_SGw and models/Emb_SGsc

 # Usage
 1. Download and extract two pretrained word embedding files: [Emb_SGw.txt and Emb_SGsc.txt](https://bit.ly/2LnM5E7).
-These embeddings are pretrained on a PubMed abstracts using skip-gram models.
+These embeddings are pretrained on PubMed abstracts using skip-gram models.
 2. Create a file names.txt that stores the input names, one name on each line.
 3. Run either of these commands.
 You will need to update the paths accordingly.
 ```